tnakada/projects/README.md

 # projects

-Some scripts I'm using and writing to solve multilayered network problems with Multpliex Network GNNs
+Code I'm using and writing to solve multilayered network problems with Multpliex Network graph neural networks